CodeFreezr/100-days-of-code/r1-log.md

 1. Setup an external Switch if not allready done, via "Hyper-V Manger" name it for eg. "ExternalSwitch"
 1. Add system environment variable: setx HYPERV_VIRTUAL_SWITCH "ExternalSwitch" or setx HYPERV_VIRTUAL_SWITCH "ExternalSwitch"
 1. set Hyper-V as minishift driver: minishift config set vm-driver hyperv (typo in docu! minishfit vs. minishift)
 1. start console as admin (!) and minishift start

+Ok, trade offs for using Hype-V:
+* It must runs as Admin
+* Switchs (Proxies) are bound to your network connection
+* It seems not easy to transport to another dev machine
+* It takes up to 3 Minutes to start

+### R1D78:
+While there are a some trade offs using Hyper-V for minishift.
+There is one argument atm: It works.
+So before jumping into the minishift on virtualbox (saw a lot of support tickets out there), I wil try jx on my local hyper-v'ed minishift.
+Steps you need before:
+Helm